 What is vpsAdminOS

-vpsAdminOS is a lightweight operating system that serves as a hypervisor for unprivileged Linux system containers.
+vpsAdminOS is a lightweight operating system that serves as a host for unprivileged Linux system containers.
 System containers run the entire userspace part of a Linux system and should look and feel like a virtual machine.
 You can create a container with many distributions, such as CentOS, Debian, Ubuntu and of course NixOS.
 Running application containers like Docker is not one of our goals, because they can be run inside the system containers.

 vpsAdminOS is intended to be used as a live distribution and to boot via network using PXE.
 For use-cases where booting over network is not practical, it can also be installed on disk.

 vpsAdminOS is built on top of Nix, NixOS and nixpkgs.
 Nix is a package manager, NixOS is a distribution based on Nix and nixpkgs is the package collection.
 We chose to make our own spin of NixOS, because NixOS relies on systemd and we wanted to replace it with something simpler.
-The hypervisor's only job is to mount storage, connect to network and run containers. systemd's advanced features are not needed, vpsAdminOS uses runit.
+The host's only job is to mount storage, connect to network and run containers. systemd's advanced features are not needed, vpsAdminOS uses runit.
 This approach was pioneered by not-os, which we reused.

 Containers in vpsAdminOS are managed by a system daemon called osctld --